 Larry, Anna and their sons, Simon and Shae, have overseen a meticulous restoration of the property as an operating sugar plantation.

 It is the family's mission to develop St. Nicholas Abbey as a self-sustaining heritage attraction, cultural centre and self-supporting plantation as a legacy for Barbados.

-In 2012, Simon Warren married Camilla Louise Whitehead at St James Church followed by a reception at St. Nicholas Abbey.
-The couple welcomed their sons, twins Arthur and Henry, in May 2014, establishing the next generation of St. Nicholas Abbey stewardship.
+On 13 April 2013, Simon Warren married Camilla Louise Whitehead at St James Church followed by a reception at St. Nicholas Abbey.
+The couple welcomed their twin sons, Arthur and Henry, in May 2014, establishing the next generation of St. Nicholas Abbey stewardship.
 On 11 October 2017 Camilla and Simon's third son George Larry Warren was born.

-On June 25, 2016, Shae Warren married Charlotte Parris at St. Nicholas Abbey.
+On June 25, 2016, Shae Warren married Charlotte Parris also at St. Nicholas Abbey.
 In August 2018 they welcomed a son, Quinn.